-It has very calm waters and a nice seabed, so it is suitable for diving.
+It has very calm waters and a nice seabed, so it is a good place for diving and snorkling.

-There are usually not many people here.
+There are usually not many people there so it is quieter.
 It is located in a semi-urban area, has disabled access, but it has no promenade.

-It is accessed by a foot path that starts at La Caleta beach and goes through the cliffs.
+It is accessed by a foot path that starts at La Caleta beach (la Guardia) and goes through the cliffs.

-It is quite difficult to reach, and added to the fact that it does not provide any facilities, it is rarely crowded.
+It is quite difficult to access and this, together with the fact that it does not have any services, makes it an uncrowded beach.

 It is a small beach, about 86 m long and 21 m wide.

 Accessible only on foot from the urbanization Torre del Cambrón (about 2 kilometers away) through a small foot path.